It’s important to be realistic when it comes to SEO.

 The next step would be to reach out to the webmaster of the domain and kindly let them know about the broken link.

-Get your free 30-day trial of Monitor Backlinks here to make broken link building a quick and painless process!
+Get your free trial of Monitor Backlinks here to make broken link building a quick and painless process!

 How to find broken links on your competitor’s site